 You have about 70 characters worth of space in your title tag and approximately 155 in your description.
 What are you doing with it?
+In this article we will discuss 10 building blocks of great meta tags.

 Even as far back as 2007, maybe more, people have been saying Meta tags aren’t a factor in search engine placement.
 In the Google Webmaster Forums, a commenter wrote: